tomssoftware78/effective_java/src/main/java/be/tvde/A_creating_destroying_objects/A_static_factory_methods/readme.txt

 Disadvantages
 -------------

-- Classes without public or protected constructors cannot be subclassed
+- Classes without public or protected constructors cannot be subclassed, this becomes a problem when you only provide static factory methods
+        -> this lead to an important design advantage: it encourages programmers to use composition instead of inheritance

 - Static factory methods are hard to find for programmers as they do not stand out in API documentation in the way that constructors do --> difficult to figure out how to instantiate a class that provides factory methods